MarcusFong/Huffman-Encoding-Project/README.md

 # Huffman-Encoding-Project
-During quarantine last year, I stumbled across a video from Tom Scott (https://youtu.be/JsTptu56GM8)about Huffman encodings.
+During quarantine last year, I stumbled across a video from Tom Scott (https://youtu.be/JsTptu56GM8) about Huffman encodings.
 I found the topic to be very interesting, so I decided to make my own version of it.

 Creates a Huffman encoding given a text file and some String input.
 The text file is used to construct the Huffman Tree and any